Co-author: TJ Ryan

 Are home loans with no deposit a good idea?

-In general, no. As with anything, of course, there are pros and cons to home loans with no deposit.
-There are a few main reasons why borrowers should avoid no deposit home loans in general, and should instead try to raise as large a deposit as they can.
+In general, not for most people.
+As with anything, of course, there are pros and cons to home loans with no deposit.
+There are a few main reasons why most borrowers should avoid no deposit home loans in general, and should instead try to raise as large a deposit as they can.

-- Higher interest rates if you borrow more than 80% of the property purchase price.
+- Typically higher interest rates if you borrow more than 80% of the property purchase price.

 - Restrictions on locations where you can buy property.